 Option 1 – No LinkedIn profile

 Option 1 (not really an option to me) is to not have a LinkedIn profile at all.
 In general, I think it’s appropriate to maintain a presence on LinkedIn, at least from the time you graduate from high school throughout your professional life and even through your retirement.
-I know 80-year olds who are still actively involved in volunteer work and value the opportunity to stay connected and perhaps even do fund-raising for their causes through LinkedIn.
+I know 80-year olds who are still working or actively involved in volunteer work and value the opportunity to stay connected and perhaps even do fund-raising for their causes through LinkedIn.
 You can be clear that you’re not interested in opportunities (though isn’t it flattering you’re still being asked?!) but still let your many professional connections from the past know what you’re doing and allow them to stay in touch.